agl4/ansible-role-git-repos/README.md

 ### `git_repos.item.enabled`

-If set to `False` the operations on this `item` will be skipped.
-The repositories will **never** be deleted by this role, if set to `False` it will just skip doing any action on it.
-Default: `True`.
+If set to `false` the operations on this `item` will be skipped.
+The repositories will **never** be deleted by this role, if set to `false` it will just skip doing any action on it.
+Default: `true`.

 ### `git_repos.item.push_enabled`

 The role is enabled to push this repo back to `origin`.
-Default: `False`.
+Default: `false`.

 ### `git_repos.item.pull_enabled`

 The role is enabled to pull this repo from `origin`.
-Default: `True`.
+Default: `true`.

 ### `git_repos.item.fetch_enabled`

 The role is enabled to fetch this repo from `origin`.
-Default: `True`.
+Default: `true`.

 ### `git_repos.item.clone_enabled`

 The role is enabled to clone this repo from `origin`.
-Default: `True`.
+Default: `true`.

 ## Dependencies